carlos-alvarezdelavega/Reddit-Data-Parser/README.md

 I *strongly* recommend you download and install [Anaconda](https://www.anaconda.com/) and use [Jupyter Notebook](https://jupyter.org/) to run your `python` code.
 Jupyter Notebook allows you to break down your code's components, detect, and correct errors easily.
 It also installs the pre-required libraries to run this tool successfully.
 Check out a guide on [how to install Anaconda and run your Jupyter Notebook](https://sparkbyexamples.com/python/install-anaconda-jupyter-notebook/).

 ### Python notes to keep in mind
 In Python, hashtag '#' symbols represent in-line comments.
-Comments are lines of code that are *ignored* when running the program.
-You'll see the tool uses these comments to signpost key components.
-Comments are helpful to track the relevant variables you want to manipulate.
+Comments are lines of code that are _ignored_ when running the program.
+You'll see the tool uses comments to signpost key components.
+Also, comments are helpful to track the relevant variables you want to manipulate.
 For example:

 ```python
 sub = "digitalnomad" #The name of the subreddit as it appears in its URL, in this case, https://www.reddit.com/r/digitalnomad/